What Is Pygmalion Effect? (Psychological Experiment)

 In actuality, there was no difference between the two groups of rats.
 All were ordinary lab rats randomly assigned to the bright or dull group.
 However, the ‘smart’ rats outperformed the dumb rats during the experiment.
 This showed that the coaches’ expectations and how they trained their rats due to those expectations affected the rats’ behavior.

-Based on the success of his experiment, Rosenthal conducted an extensive study.
-This time with humans at an elementary school.
-Rosenthal administered an IQ test to Spruce Elementary School in South San Francisco students.
+Based on the success of his experiment, Rosenthal conducted an extensive study—this time with humans at an elementary school.
+Rosenthal administered an IQ test to students of Spruce Elementary School in South San Francisco.
 Afterward, teachers were told that some students were “intellectual bloomers” and should do better academically than their classmates.

 In all grades, students in the 20% bloomer group and the regular student control group showed the first IQ test again to the second IQ test.
 However, the intellectual bloomers gained more IQ points on average than regular students.

 Overall, in grades first through six, the bloomer group showed a 12-point gain compared to an 8.5-point gain for the control group.
-First and second-grade bloomers showed significant IQ gains, on average upwards of 27 points.
-It led to the conclusion that teachers expect their students’ potential, particularly young children.
+First and second-grade bloomers showed significant IQ gains, averaging 27 points.
+It concluded that teachers expect their students’ potential, particularly young children.

 Rosenthal’s study reverberated through the education system.
 Everyone has great potential.
 If only their teacher would encourage it!
 Rosenthal’s experiment was somewhat controversial and criticized for its weak methodology.
 Some felt that the IQ test Rosenthal used was flawed.
 Teachers at the school ended up feeling angry and betrayed.

 Since then, researchers have endeavored to recreate Rosenthal’s study with varying degrees of success.
 Results seem most fruitful when the teacher’s behavior is subconsciously driven.
-Also, results tend to be not as strong when teachers consciously create expectations.
+Also, results are not as strong when teachers consciously create expectations.

 Even so, the Pygmalion effect is a powerful tool and skill for encouraging.
 The effect is taught in educator and leadership management courses.
 Everybody adopts this effect in daily life.